acevedo93/wolox-react-native-technical-interview/README.md

 - json-server --watch db.json

 - npm run android
-  as the database is localhost, use the ip of the machine instead of localhost, or with the android emulator open execute the command adb reverse tcp: 3000 tcp: 3000
+  as the database is localhost, use the ip of the machine instead of localhost, or with the android emulator open execute the command adb reverse tcp:3000 tcp:3000

 - pod install inside the ios folder
 - npm run ios